 If you ever find yourself needing to use the security deposit, you should take the following steps to back you up in any potential tenant dispute:

-- Spell out security deposit terms in the lease
+- Spell out security deposit terms in the rental lease agreement

 - Take photos of the entire property prior to move-in

-- Complete a walk-through checklist, have renters sign and date
+- Complete a walk-through move-in checklist, have renters sign and date

 - Take pictures of any issues in the property immediately after tenants move out